 When I want a bowl of soup, I’ll just thaw it out and then load it up with lots of yummy fresh vegetables while I’m heating it.
 That way I can enjoy and eat the veggies instead of throwing them away when the broth is strained.
 When reheating the chicken soup, add vegetables such as sliced carrots, celery or even frozen peas then cover the pot with a lid.
 Keep covered until the raw veggies are tender or your delicious broth may evaporate before they’re cooked through!

 One important caveat: I do prefer a clear broth at the end so I’ll keep my grandmother’s tradition of skimming off the impurities.
 This is especially important if you want to reserve the fat the next day to make matzoh balls.

 If you’d love to try a traditional chicken soup recipe, but don’t have a pressure cooker, check out my grandmother’s original recipe and stove-top method.
 That’s where you’ll also find my great recipe for my gluten-free matzoh balls!

-My grandmother would have marvelled at the convenience of using a pressure cooker to have soup done in only one hour.
+My grandmother would have marvelled at the convenience of using a pressure cooker.
 She’d also be impressed by the flavour development in such a short timespan.
-I hate to admit this, but chicken soup done in the pressure cooker tastes better than the traditional hours of simmering my grandmother did.
-We love how quick, easy and economical it is to make stock in the VARDESATTA pressure cooker (1 hour of cooking compared to 4-6+)!
+I hate to admit this, but chicken soup done in the pressure cooker tastes as good as the traditional one my grandmother made.
+We love how quick, easy and economical it is to make stock in the pressure cooker (1 hour of cooking compared to 4-6+)!